A great onboarding program can increase employee performance up to 11%. The driving force behind this increase? Employee satisfaction.

 When combined with higher engagement rates, the trifecta of onboarding, retention, and satisfaction come together to impact every corner of the organization.
 While the relationship between these three factors may seem rather obvious and straightforward, how exactly do you streamline training across different job roles and departments while also cultivating a sense of inclusion, safety, and room for curiosity?
 Throw in the growing pains that come with rapidly scaling tech companies, and designing and executing an exceptional yet scalable onboarding program quickly becomes something that is much easier said than done.
 But when considering the benefits that come with a solid onboarding program, the intricacies that come with actually designing it are well worth it.

-Still curious to learn more about employee satisfaction and retention?
+Still curious to learn more about employee satisfaction?
 Check out our Ultimate Guide where we dive into retention management from sourcing to burnout.
+If you want to learn more specifically about retention, head over to this page to download our free e-book Employee Retention 101.